CLIUtils/CLI11/book/chapters/internals.md

 Parsing follows the following procedure:

-1. `_validate`: Make sure the defined options are self consistent.
+1. `_validate`: Make sure the defined options and subcommands are self consistent.
 2. `_parse`: Main parsing routine.
 See below.
 3. `_run_callback`: Run an App callback if present.